some-things/kbk/README.md

 ## Troubleshooting with `kbk`

-A good place to start when troubleshooting is running `kbk checks`.
-This will check into the following conditions:
+A good place to start when troubleshooting is running [`kbk checks`](#checks) to check for any common errors, misconfigurations, etc.

-- Pods with containers not in a ready state
-- Nodes not in a ready state
-- Nodes with an unsupported host OS
-- Nodes with an unsupported host kernel
-- Nodes with disk usage exceeding 90% for a particular mount
-- Nodes with swap enabled
-- Nodes without containerd service in a running state
-- Nodes without kubelet service in a running state
-- Nodes with AppArmor enabled
-- Nodes with processes oom-killed
-- Nodes encountering a known kmem leak bug

 Another good resource is `kubectl get events`, which will provide a high level overview of the events in the cluster.
 Kubernetes events are a resource type in Kubernetes that are automatically created when other resources have state changes, errors, or other messages that should be broadcast to the system.